conduitio-labs/conduit-connector-gcp-pubsub/README.md

 ### General
 The GCP Pub/Sub connector is one of [Conduit](https://github.com/ConduitIO/conduit) plugins.
 It provides both, a source and destination GCP Pub/Sub connector.
+The GCP [Pub/Sub Lite](https://cloud.google.com/pubsub/lite/docs) does not support by this connector.

 ### Prerequisites
 - [Go](https://go.dev/) 1.18